smblott-github/intent_radio/README.md

 `org.smblott.intentradio.PLAY`

 - start playback
-- extras:
-.. `url` -- the URL to play
+- extra: `url` -- the URL to play
-.. `name` -- the display name for the station
+- extra: `name` -- the display name for the station

 Both extras are strings, and both are optional.
 If `name` is omitted, then the URL is used as the display name.
 If `url` is omitted, then